katt3985/Tyche/README.md

   this is always accessable via `!rollf` or `!rf`

   `!roll 1d6` : roll 1 die with 6 sides

+  `!roll 4d6d1` : roll 4d6 but drop the lowest 1

+  `!roll 4d6k3` : roll 4d6 but keep the top 3

+  `!roll 5d10!` : roll 5d10, reroll dice that come up with 10 and include both in the result

+  `!roll 5d10!8` : roll 5d10, same as above but reroll on an 8, 9, or 10

   `!roll 2d4*2` : roll 2 dice with 4 sides and multiply the result by 2